metabarcoding/obitools4-doc/content/docs/commands/alignments/obipairing/_index.md

 ### Basic example

-Considering two small fastq files containing each one, four sequences and named `forward.fastq` and `reverse.fastq`.
-The following command will align them and produce a file named `paired.fastq` containing the full length amplicon sequences:
+Consider the two small fastq files presented above, each containing four sequences and named `forward.fastq` and `reverse.fastq`.
+The following command will align them and create a file named `paired.fastq` containing the full-length amplicon sequences:

 ```bash
 obipairing -F forward.fastq -R reverse.fastq > paired.fastq
 ```

-A bar plot presenting the frequencies of the aligned and joint pairs of reads can be built by combining the output of the {{< obi obicsv >}} command with the `uplot` command:
+A bar graph showing the frequencies of the aligned and joined read pairs can be generated by combining the output of the {{< obi obicsv >}} command with the `uplot` command:

 ```bash
 obicsv -k mode paired.fastq | uplot -H count